paolomainardi/additronk8s-retrogames-kubernetes-controller/README.md

 > *IMPORTANT*: To start the audio websocket, before to start the game and inside the
 > dosbox cli, you have to press `ALT + s` this will start once the needed websocket,
 > to transport the audio from the pulseaudio server to your browser.

+### Development

+The development environment is based on `k3d` and `skaffold`, by running `make dev` you will have end up with:

+1. A k3d kubernetes cluster
+2. Docker images loaded into the k3d cluster
+3. Game controller up and running with live-reload in case of code changes